Church of St Peter ad Vincula, Colemore, Hampshire

 This remote and charming upland church has had a stormy history since it was built in the twelfth century.

 Cruciform, until its south transept was demolished in 1670, it has several times over the centuries been declared 'ruinous'; and then repaired; now it is again in good order and cherished.
 Inside, its two bells (c1380 and 1627) suspended above the west end below the bell turret are a curiosity.

 The twelfth-century Purbeck marble font and sixteenth-century wooden screen are notable and there are fine memorials in the nave.
 There is also a fine east window (1876) by the Kempe Studio.

-A Victorian jewel set in beautiful countryside.
-A church from our finest shortlist.
+A Victorian jewel set in the South Downs countryside.

 Parking on road, or on the grassy verge outside the church in fine weather.
 There is one step down into church.

 Due to the historic nature of our buildings, only a very small number have heating, running water or toilet facilities.
 The lighting is usually operated via a 'push button' timer or a motion sensor.

 History & Further Information

 Why not make your visit more enjoyable and informed by finding out more about this church before you visit?
 You can download a range of publications below including the relevant county guide, and any walk round guides we have for this church.Hampshire County Guide